dlguswo333/old.dlguswo333.github.io/_posts/2021-08-12-cutsomize-windows-powershell.md

 Also, Git does not play nice with Windows Powershell.
 It does not provide <kbd>Tab</kbd> auto complete features.
 <!--more-->
-Therefore users have to manually type all the long commands.
+Therefore users have to manually type all the long Git commands.
-Furthermore, we need to type ``git staus`` command everytime we need the current status of a repository.
+Furthermore, we need to type ``git staus`` command everytime we need the current status of a repository, such as the number of modified files or the current working branch name.
 <br>

-However, we can add modules to Powershell in order to have auto complete Git commands feature and nice looking terminals.<br>
+However, we can add modules to Powershell in order to have auto complete Git commands feature and nice looking terminals.
-I will discuss about adding the modules and customizing Powershell from now on.<br>
+I will discuss about adding the modules and customizing Powershell from now on.
 The following instructions will describe how and what I applied to suit my needs.
 You can pick what you want to apply to your Powershell.
 <br>